kno3comma14/personal-posts/api/graphql_intro.md

-When we are designing or implementing APIs, we can encounter with many flavours such as SOAP, REST, WebSub, gRPC, etc. Today, I want to present you my favorite one including a little bit of history, the reasons to exist, basic concepts and a practical demo about GraphQL.
+When we are designing or implementing APIs, we can encounter with many flavours such as SOAP, REST, WebSub, gRPC, etc. Today, I want to present you my favorite one including a little bit of history, the reasons to exist, basic concepts and a practical demo about GraphQL(Part 2).

 ### A little bit of GraphQL pre-history